tan-ahmed/frontend-react-test/README.md

 ### other

-if you do `yarn lint` there is not linting errors
+If you do `yarn lint`, there are no linting errors